anevsky/product-comparison-service/README.md

 - Swagger

 ## Docker
-To start the app you can simpy run `docker-compose.yml`
+To deploy the app you can simply run `docker-compose.yml`

 ## API